I, Ashu M. G. Solo, filed the following:

 There were many people at the volunteer appreciation banquet who were not Christian.
 If people wanted to pray before having dinner, people were free to do that on their own according to their own religious beliefs, but when there is a Christian prayer recitation at a municipal government event, that is highly discriminatory.

-Politicians were free to promote Christianity on their own time, but they weren't free to use the office of mayor or a municipal government event funded by taxpayers to promote Christianity and impose their religious beliefs on others who don't share them and give preferential treatment to their religion over all other religions by trying to lead people who aren't Christian in a Christian prayer.
+Politicians were free to promote Christianity on their own time, but they weren't free to use the office of mayor or a municipal government event funded by taxpayers to promote Christianity, impose their religious beliefs on others who don't share them, and give preferential treatment to their religion over all other religions by trying to lead people who aren't Christian in a Christian prayer.

 I joined the Cultural Diversity and Race Relations Committee to fight against discrimination.
 I never would have thought that my service on the Cultural Diversity and Race Relations Committee would instead make me subject to discrimination at a volunteer appreciation banquet by the municipal government for public representatives on the Cultural Diversity and Race Relations Committee and other City of Saskatoon committees and boards.